 Paralegals who have Core Registered Paralegal (CRP) or Professional Paralegal (PP) credentials can pursue the following tracks:

 - Paralegals with a PP can obtain a Specialty Certificate Program in Elder Law

 - The certificate in Elder Law Specialization is available through the Advanced Paralegal Advanced certification program.
 Participants take courses in elder law, the state and trust law, Medicare, Social Security and pensions, and state planning.

-This elder law paralegal training includes workshops, seminars and coursework to give paralegals a strong background in pursuing elder law paralegal careers.
-To boost their resumes and gain skills that they need for the job, paralegals who want to deal with elderly laws can volunteer in nursing homes or social service agencies focusing on older Americans.
+This elder law paralegal training includes workshops, seminars, and coursework to give paralegals a strong background in pursuing elder law paralegal careers.
+To boost their resumes and gain the skills that they need for the job, paralegals who want to deal with elderly laws can volunteer in nursing homes or social service agencies focusing on older Americans.

 Elder Law Paralegal Job Description (General)

 Health care is one of the major concerns of elderly clients.
 Therefore, many job descriptions for elderly law paralegals will require expertise in this area.
 Following is an example of a job description for this specialization.